 Kincora Secures Funded, Successful and Motivated Partner for Mongolian Assets

-- Scrip component provides highly attractive upside to success and the advancement of the fourth major porphyry district in the world-class Southern Gobi copper belt

-- Agreement allows Kincora to focus on the flagship NSW copper-gold projects located in highly prolific Macquarie Arc and follows the strategy of doing deals with funding and technical partners to unlock the value of the existing project pipeline

-Melbourne, August 12, 2024 - Kincora Copper Ltd. (TSXV: KCC) (ASX: KCC) (Kincora or the Company) is pleased have executed the Agreement that outlines the terms which Woomera, an arms length and unrelated party to Kincora, may earn into the Company's wholly owned Mongolian subsidiaries and thereby obtain exposure to the Company's Bronze Fox copper-gold project, located in the world-class and rapidly emerging Southern Gobi copper belt.
+MELBOURNE, Aug 12, 2024 - (ACN Newswire) - Kincora Copper Limited (TSXV: KCC) (ASX: KCC) (Kincora or the Company) is pleased have executed the Agreement that outlines the terms which Woomera, an arms length and unrelated party to Kincora, may earn into the Company's wholly owned Mongolian subsidiaries and thereby obtain exposure to the Company's Bronze Fox copper-gold project, located in the world-class and rapidly emerging Southern Gobi copper belt.

 Cameron McRae, Chairman of Kincora, and Sam Spring, President and CEO stated,